© 2010 Kim Giancaterino. All Rights Reserved.

 Not wanting to waste time on an unbillable task, the attorney’s office merely provided my client with a clean copy of the document taken from five-year old files.
 One of the signer’s names had since changed, and the notarial language in California had changed two years earlier in 2008.

-Spelling Errors Make Me [sic] Magnets
+Spelling Errors Make Me [sic] Buttons

 Document Misspellings are Annoying